Almarranz/Libralato_data/README.md

 # Libralato_data
 Analisis of Libralato et al data
 ## on branch: main
+### Branch main follows the paper of Libralato et al. 2021 for the selection of the good data, and uses the scripts erro_Mc for the transformatipm of the galactic coordenates and errors afterwards
 1. well_measured.py.
 Select well measured stars following the criteria in Libralato et al. 2021, for the **photometric** catalogs (Except for the criteria f, that I dont know how to implement). *Have to be run for epoch 1 and 2 separatly*
 2. well_measured_PM.py.
 Apply a couple more of condition from Libralto et al for PM selection.
 It returns a list with the selected stars: their proper motion and their magnitude mF139.
 ___